Entername1983/Starter/README.md

 ## Frontend

 A React-based single-page application (SPA) located in the `frontend/` directory.
 See `frontend/README.md` for setup and development instructions.

+### Frontend-rules

+- Seperate UI & Functionality as much as possible
+- Atomic components, every file contains a single component
+- Major components are in their own directory and named index.tsx

 ### Build